 print("NONCE: " + nonce)

-To calculate the signature we follow the guidance from the OAuth 1.0a specs, and we will find that the FitBit API is following them indeed to the letter.
-In fact we built this initially using the Google interactive OAuth 1.0a page, and it just worked with FitBit.
+To calculate the signature we follow the guidance from the OAuth 1.0a specs, and we will find that the Fitbit API is following them indeed to the letter.
+In fact, we built this initially using the Google interactive OAuth 1.0a page, and it just worked with Fitbit.
 The order of the params has to be preserved exactly as shown.
-We also log to the console the elements that contribute to the signature, to be able to verify the output with the API support page.
+We also log in to the console the elements that contribute to the signature, to be able to verify the output with the API support page.
 It is important to observe that we escape both the baseUrl and the normalizedParameters strings once more before joining them into the signatureBaseString.
-We also notice that the urlParameters are mixed with the OAuth parameters; in fact the resulting URL string needs to be sorted alphabetically by keys.
+We also notice that the urlParameters are mixed with the OAuth parameters; in fact, the resulting URL string needs to be sorted alphabetically by keys.
 The sorting is case-sensitive, so Z comes before a.

 The signing key for hmac() is the concatenated values (each first encoded per Parameter Encoding) of the Consumer Secret and Token Secret, separated by an ‘&’ character (ASCII code 38) even if empty.

+Listing 5-27.

 var signatureParams: [String:String] = [:]

 for (key, value) in urlParameters {